stevenpencle/D6-LOA/README.md

 **FIREWALL** Controllers have the sole responsibility for enforcing security concerns within the application.
 Make sure you use the _Authorize()_ attribute and evaluate the current principal's role appropriately to restrict access to API methods in your application!

 - **Email** API for sending an email via the _IEmailService_.
 You will need to make sure the _Authorize()_ attribute is applied appropriately for you application's usage.
-You will probably not use this contoller if you just send emails from the server application (other controllers or business services).
+You will probably not use this controller if you just send emails from the server application (other controllers or business services).
 In that case, just inject the IEmailService and use it directly.
 - **Security** API for retrieving a _ClientToken_ and impersonation (in development).
 Unlike the other controllers, the _Security_ controller also exposes some synchronous endpoints for redirecting to the _Open ID_ identity providers for authentication.
 - **Site** API for retrieving global site data like header and footer resources.
 - **Staff** API for accessing the _IStaffService_.